25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-Launiupoko is a shady and comfortable expanse of ocean side lawn, with all the amenities you might need for hanging out.
+Launiupoko is a shady and comfortable expanse of ocean side lawn, with all the amenities you might need for the ultimate Maui beach day.
 There is a nice path and plenty of space on the lawn as well as the narrow sandy beach that lines the shore.
-A rocky enclosure has created a calm pool for kids to play and the small, consistent waves are perfect for surfing on Maui.
-Trees cover much of Launiupoko, and a perimeter of lava rocks touches down to the sea.
+A rocky enclosure has created a calm pool for keiki to play and the small, consistent waves are perfect for surfing on Maui.
+Trees cover much of Launiupoko, offering shade during the heat of the day, and a perimeter of lava rocks touches down to the sea.
 Hawaiian Monk Seals show up here sometimes as well as green sea turtles.
-This is a very popular beach park for families.
+This is a very popular beach park for families, especially on the weekends.
 Reef booties are recommended for swimming and surfing as coral heads and reef inhabited by urchins are both close to shore.

 #13 Olowalu – Mile Marker 14